nrfconnect/sdk-nrf/doc/nrf/drivers/nrf700x.rst

 The nRF700X Wi-Fi driver follows an OS agnostic design, and the driver is implemented into OS agnostic and OS (Zephyr) specific implementation files.
 The OS agnostic files are located in the :file:`drivers/wifi/nrf700x/osal/` folder and the OS specific files are located in the :file:`drivers/wifi/nrf700x/zephyr/` folder.

+The driver supports two modes of operations:

+Wi-Fi mode
+^^^^^^^^^^
-The driver is designed to be used with the Zephyr networking stack.
+In this mode the driver is designed to be used with the Zephyr networking stack.
 It is implemented as a network interface driver.

 The driver supports the following IEEE 802.11 features: